 A detailed edit at an affordable price!

-Not everyone has the money to pay for a full developmental edit, or even a manuscript critique, especially if they don’t know the editor and don’t know if they’ll get valuable feedback.
+Not everyone has the money to pay for a full developmental edit.
+Or even a manuscript critique.
+Especially if they don’t know the editor and the quality of their feedback.

-It’s my mission to help self-publishing novelists and memoirists rework and improve their books through detailed and actionable editorial plans.
-The Opening Chapters Edit provides the opportunity to try out an edit for an affordable price.
-And even better – it’s an express service that should help you tackle other parts of your manuscript.
+It’s my mission to help self-publishing novelists and memoirists rework their books through detailed editorial reports.
+Even better, the Opening Chapters Edit is an express service.
+And the feedback will help you tackle other parts of your manuscript.

-I’ve worked on many 10,000-word edits in the past, and my clients found them enormously helpful.
-15,000 words is an even meatier word count!
+I’ve worked on many 10,000-word edits in the past.
+And my clients found them enormously helpful.
+15,000 words is an even meatier chunk.

 What you get:

-Editorial letter – so you can get an overview of your manuscript and its strengths and weaknesses, helping you move on to the next round of writing and polishing.
+Editorial letter.
+So you can get an overview of your manuscript, including strengths and weaknesses.
+Helping you move on to the next round of writing and polishing.

-Copy of the manuscript with track commenting in the margins – so that you can see exactly where problems crop up, or where changes can be made.
+Copy of the manuscript with track commenting in the margins.
+So you can see exactly where problems crop up.
+Or where changes can be made.
 And hey – I also point out what I like!

-Targeted reading list – so you can dig deeper into the specific issues I point out in your manuscript.
-I check out writing books regularly and have found my recommendations have ignited client writing and given them greater confidence.
+Targeted reading list.
+So you can dig deeper into the specific issues I point out in your manuscript.
+I check out writing books regularly.
+And I’ve found my recommendations have ignited client writing and given them greater confidence.

-Analysis of your synopsis – so you know if your ending fits with the story’s beginning!
-I will also look at the structure of the story in the opening 15,000 words and compare it events detailed in your synopsis to get an idea of the overall structure.
-I’ll also make suggestions on structure for the rest of the book.
+Analysis of your synopsis.
+So you know if your ending fits with the story’s beginning.
+I’ll also look at the structure of the story in the opening 15,000 words.
+Then I’ll compare it to later events detailed in your synopsis to get an idea of the overall structure.
+You’ll also get suggestions on structure for the rest of your book.

 This Opening Chapters Edit is available for the following genres: